rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi.md

         - VMWare
 ---

-# Update VMWare ESXi
+# Update VMWare ESXi on singel host (WebGUI)
 If your running VMWare ESXi on a singel host you can't update trough vSphere so you need to do it by your self.
-Below I'll go trough how to do it both with SSH and WebGUI.
+Below I'll go trough how you update VMWare
+ESXi with the WebGUI.

 We need to download the latest VMWare ESXi offline bundle file, and you can do it from [here](https://customerconnect.vmware.com/downloads/details?downloadGroup=ESXI80U2B&productId=1345).
 <!-- wp:image {"lightbox":{"enabled":true},"id":282,"sizeSlug":"full","linkDestination":"none"} -->